wp-plugins/publish-to-schedule/readme.txt

 Besides choose the day of week when you want posts published, you can set the time too.
 You might specify an interval in which you like posts to be scheduled.
 The plugin will choose a random time within this interval.

 In order to make things clear and let no doubts about why an specific data were chosen, the plugins shows some informations in the publish box.
 You can set up how much info you want to see there.
+This information is important as it allow you to manually change the date and time, if you have your reasons to.

 It is very simple to use and avoid you to be searching when the last post were published each time you have to schedule a date to a post you are writing.
 Specially useful if you have multiple blogs and each one have a different post schedule.